Through your online account you can find books, DVDs, audiobooks, eBooks – and more! Open 24/7 with your Springfield City Library card.

 If you still are unable to access your patron account, please feel free to contact the circulation staff at your local Springfield City Library location.

 Access a world of information, day or night, wherever you happen to be.
 All you need is your Springfield City Library card and a device on which to download whatever you’re looking for.

 Visit the Springfield City eLibrary for links to all of the downloadable media we subscribe to.

-The CW MARS digital catalog offered through Overdrive contains e-Books, e-Audio, and e-Video that you can download to your device and enjoy.
+The CW MARS digital catalog offered through Overdrive contains electronic books, auiobooks, magazines, and video that you can download to your device and enjoy.
 Login with your library card number.
 Use Overdrive’s help pages for detailed instructions for using your particular device.

 Libby, by Overdrive – Get the super-easy to use Libby app for your phone or tablet!
 Borrow e-Books and e-Audio books instantly and for free. – Quick Guide to Libby

 Overdrive – Through the free service Overdrive, the C/WMARS digital catalog offers eBooks, audiobooks and video that you can download to your Android, Apple, Kindle or Nook. – Guide to Overdrive

 hoopla is an innovative new service that partners with the Springfield City Library to bring you thousands of movies, television, music, and audiobook titles for free 24/7.
 There are no costs or hassles.
 All you need is a Springfield City Library card number and a web browser, phone, or tablet. – Quick Guide to hoopla.